Alexis Flips

-Alexis Laurent Patrice Roge Flips (born 18 January 2000) is a French professional footballer who plays as a winger for Belgian Pro League club Anderlecht.
+Alexis Laurent Patrice Roge Flips (born 18 January 2000) is a French professional footballer who plays as a winger for Challenger Pro League side RSCA Futures.

 Club career

 A youth product of Lille OSC, Flips was loaned to AC Ajaccio on 19 August 2019.
 He made his professional debut with Ajaccio in a 1–0 Ligue 2 win over Paris FC on 23 August 2019.
 On 5 October 2020, he transferred to Stade de Reims.

 On 8 August 2023, Flips joined Anderlecht on a five-year deal.

 On 6 February 2024, Flips was loaned to Ankaragücü in Turkey.

 On 6 September 2024, Flips moved on loan to Charleroi, with an option to buy.

 International career

 Flips is a youth international for France.
 He represented the France U17s at the 2017 FIFA U-17 World Cup.